Make UseEditor’s Note: We have updated this post to include an infographic for easy reference of ADA Compliant signage.

 For wall-mounted or projecting signs, they should extend 4″ from the wall and must be installed at least 27-inches off the ground with a maximum height of 80-inches.

 Touch screens kiosks also have to comply with ADA guidelines.
-The specifications vary depending on whether the kiosk is designed for front-reach or side-reach.
+Design your kiosk based on front-reach versus side-reach for best results.

 Both will need a ground clearance of 30 inches by 48 inches, and the max height is 48 inches off the ground.